msabr027/time_complexity/README.md

 Based on the analysis performed:

 - With no surprise, number of features has no incidence on the time computing of a deep learning algorithm.
-This insight is quit logic and full of sense regarding how deep learning and representation learning concept works.
+This insight is quite logic and full of sense regarding how deep learning and representation learning concept works.

 - Number of layers has a very high incidence on time computing of a deep learning algorithm.